kenzaxtazi/load/README.md

 Python library for importing and compatibly formatting data from various sources used during my PhD.

-### Installation
+## Installation

 After cloning this repository and navigating to its install directory, the dependencies can be installed with anaconda: `conda env create -f environment.yml` This will create a new anaconda environment 'load'.
-After activating the environment: `conda activate cloud-id`
+After activating the environment: `conda activate load`.